vt-bekah/Predicting_Movie_Ratings/README.md

 The data retrieval involves:
 + Utilizing the list of movie titles obtained from The Numbers scrape.
 + Querying the OMDb API for each movie to gather details like genre, director, writer, actors, ratings, and box office performance.
-+ Handling the challenge of potential non-movie matches due to shared titles with TV shows or different media types.
-+ Cleaning and formatting the data, including consolidating rating categories and converting currency and runtime values.
 + Exporting the final dataset to a CSV file for subsequent machine learning model training.

 Note: Both data retrieval processes involve substantial time investments, and running the notebooks may take an extended period due to the volume of API calls and web scraping operations.